nrjones8/blog/content/measuring-prison-overcrowding.md

 Tags: R, python, prisons
 Slug: measuring-prison-overcrowding
 Author: Nick Jones
 Summary: How does the state of California measure prison overcrowding?
-It uses an aggregate of all prisoners and compares it to the combined capacity of its 35 state prisons - the Supreme Court ordered California to decrease its prison population to 137.5% of the system's designed capacity.
+It looks at the total number of people in its prisons and compares it to the combined capacity of its 35 state prisons - the Supreme Court ordered California to decrease its prison population to 137.5% of the system's designed capacity.
 Yet 15 out of the state's 35 prisons have populations exceeding 137.5%.
 Is that the correct way to measure overcrowding?
 This post explores why an aggregated measure like this can be misleading, and suggests a few simple alternatives.

 California has long had a prison overcrowding problem - the issue has been the subject of a number of lawsuits since the 1990s.
 [Coleman v.
 Schwarzenegger](https://en.wikipedia.org/wiki/Coleman_v._Schwarzenegger) began in 1990, [Plata v.
 Schwarzenegger](https://en.wikipedia.org/wiki/Plata_v._Schwarzenegger) followed in 2001 (and later consolidated with Coleman in 2007), and [Brown v.
 Plata](https://www.oyez.org/cases/2010/09-1233) reached the US Supreme Court in 2011.
 See the "Further Reading" section at the end of this post for more detail on those cases.